planetfederal/cogj-spec/README.md

 [![Demo Video](/img/coj.png)](https://www.youtube.com/watch?v=YMM2sGZHgoA)

 ### What about the overhead?

- To be fair I have to admit the COJ version is slightly smaller because of the lack of pretty printing the JSON, but only ~5% smaller.
+While there is certainly some overhead related to the metadata and additional feature collection boilerplate, the impact is negligable.
+While the COJ version of this test data does have a few extra curly braces, the actual file size is smaller because the JSON was not pretty printed.
+What this means is that the overhead of whitespace is larger than efficiently subdeviding the file.
+For our test data, the COJ is about 10mb smaller.